aswin-02/sritweb/README.md

 # sritweb
-A repo to create contents for srit website
+A repo to create contents for srit website.
+Further details will be updated soon